 How the IOC Effectively Maintains a Monopoly on Olympics-Related Trademarks

-Whether on television or the internet, the vast majority of businesses are have to walk a fine line when it comes to their advertising activities in connection with the Olympic Games – whether in conjunction with promoting their own products or even just saluting their national teams.
-The reason for such strict rules is rooted in U.S. trademark law and other laws around the world created solely to protect the Olympics, and the International Olympic Committee (“IOC”)’s aggressive tactics when it comes to its rights.
+Whether on television or the internet, the vast majority of businesses have to walk a fine line when it comes to their advertising activities in connection with the Olympic Games – whether in conjunction with promoting their own products or even just saluting their national teams.
+The reason for such strict rules is rooted in U.S. trademark law and other laws around the world (at least some of which have been created solely to protect the Olympics), which the International Olympic Committee (“IOC”) uses to aggressively maintain its monopoly on the games and corresponding branding.

-The IOC, which organizes the Olympic Games, owns many Olympic-related trademarks – commonly referred to as the “Olympic properties.”
-These include the interlaced ring symbol, flag, anthem, motto, emblems, mascots, the word “Olympic” and other Olympic-related terminology for use on an sweeping array of products and services in various countries across the globe.
+The IOC, which organizes the Olympic Games, owns long list of Olympics trademarks – commonly referred to as the “Olympic properties.”
+These include the interlaced ring symbol, flag, anthem, motto, emblems, mascots, the word “Olympic” and other Olympic-related word marks for use on an sweeping array of products and services in various countries across the globe.

-In the U.S., alone, the IOC’s registered trademarks include the Olympic rings, torch designs, the words “Olympic,” “Paralympic” and “Pan American,” as well as any other word or symbol that suggests an association with the USOC, the American team or the Olympic Games themselves.
-A recent search of the United States Trademark Electronic Search System reveals more than 200 trademarks, including “Olympian,” “future Olympian,” “road to Rio,” “rumble in Rio,” “train like an Olympian,” “let the games begin” and “go for the gold.”
+In the U.S., alone, the IOC’s registered trademarks include the Olympics rings, torch designs, the words “Olympic,” “Paralympic” and “Pan American,” as well as any other word or symbol that suggests an association with the USOPC, the American team or the Olympic Games themselves.
+A search of the United States Trademark Electronic Search System reveals more than 200 trademarks, including “Olympian,” “future Olympian,” “road to Rio,” “rumble in Rio,” “train like an Olympian,” “let the games begin” and “go for the gold.”

 In addition to relying on national trademark laws to protect its valuable assets, the IOC has also obtained unique, heightened protections that do not extend to other companies.
 First, a 52-country international agreement guards the interlaced ring symbol against commercial use without the IOC’s consent.
 Each signatory nation can receive a portion of the revenues generated domestically if the IOC does consent to specific uses of the symbol.
 Between the 1988 Seoul Games and 2004 Athens Games, more than $300 million was generated in licensing royalties, some of which went to the host countries.